brittanyblouin/ANCRTAdjust/README.md

 Flagging outliers
 -----------------
 It is possible that errors exist in the data and these may be detected by investigating outlier observations.
-The function `flag_outliers()` will flag outliers for the variables `n_clients`, `n_status_c`, `testpos_c`, `testneg_c`, `knownpos_c`, `totpos_c`, `Prv` and `Cov`.
+The function `flag_outliers()` will flag outliers for the variables `n_clients`, `n_status_c`, `testpos_c`, `testneg_c`, `knownpos_c`, `totpos_c`, `prv` and `cov`.
 Outliers are defined as being more than two standard deviations greater than or less than the mean value.
 The mean reference to which observations are compared can either be the facility-specific mean, the subnational unit 1-specific mean or the country-specific mean, according to user inputs.
 The flagged data can either be output as the full dataset with additional variables indicating outlier observations, or a dataset that only includes data for outlier observations.
 See `help(flag_outliers)` for more information.

 ``` r
 outliers <- flag_outliers(ancrt_cleaned, flagby = "facility", result = "outliers")